wgzhao/jdbcutils/README.md

 the `tableCopy` subcommand allow you to copy table from a database to another.

-First, create a json file `sample.json` , like the following:
+First, create a JSON file `sample.json` , like the following:

 ```json
 {